wycomco/misty/README.md

 During the packaging process, the installer for the respective major version will be present inside the `/Users/Shared/Mist` folder.
 It will be deleted after all plists have been created.

-The script `misty` itself is located in `/usr/local/wycomo`.
+The script *misty* itself is located in `/usr/local/wycomo`.

 ## System Requirements

 This script was tested with macOS 14 Sonoma.
 It should work with prior macOS versions, but this is has not been tested.

-You should at least have 60 GB of free disk space available during each run.
+You should at least have 60 GB of free disk space available during first run.

 ## To do

 This is a pre-release.
 It is working, but we have some tasks on our to do list:

-- mist-cli changes the release date, although version and build number remain the same.
-We need to extract only the build number for comparison.
-As long as this is not done, `rm_previous_files` will only list the files, but not delete them.
-Also, all files are being listed, not only the previous versions.
+- Testing in different environments.
-- Check for space left.
+- Check for space available.
 We need to check the space on the munki repo, but more importantly, the space on the system disk.
-After each run involving an installation, files are written to `/private/tmp/msu-target*/` that cannot be deleted by root.
-If not enough space is available, the resulting installer .app will not be complete, resulting in unusable plists and payloads.
-More testing needs to be done.
+If not enough space is available, the resulting installer .app will not be complete, resulting in unusable plists and payloads being offered to clients.
+There exists a check with hard-coded values, but more testing needs to be done if the values are appropriate.
-- LaunchAgent or LaunchDaemon.
-If the munki repo is not a local storage, we need a LaunchAgent to ensure that the user running this script can access the repo.
-On the other hand, a LaunchDaemon will run also if no user is logged in.
-- Add `/usr/local/wycomco` to logged in user's PATH
+- Proper redirection of echo messages, depending on interactive run or launchd job.
+- Harmonization of variable names.
+- Readability of code in general.